 Multiyear funding—support that funders commit up-front for multiple years—is a key to strengthening nonprofit effectiveness, capacity, and impact.
 These grants guarantee income streams, lessening the time grantees need to fundraise so they can better carry out their missions.
-In a tough economy, when many foundations are cutting grant budgets and reducing their number of grantees, committing scarce funds for a longer time frame is particularly valuable.
+When many foundations are cutting grant budgets and reducing their number of grantees, committing scarce funds for a longer time frame is particularly valuable.

 Exponent Philanthropy members see the usefulness of multiyear grants in supporting a range of activities.
 Says Brigitte Lehner Kingsbury of the Orchard Foundation in Maine: